 School of Nursing

-Christine Benz Smith, PhD, FNP-BC
+Christine Benz Smith, PhD, APRN, FNP-BC

 Director, School of Nursing